waqaskanju/bill-split-app/README.md

 # Sample Repo

 This Repo is for creating a sharing application.
 We use this application to split the bill between our friends we were living in hostel.
+It show the credit and debit of each/all the person(s).
+It shows what items are used.
+How much money is consumed at a particular instance of time.

 ## Built With